chrismlee26/chris-gram/README.md

 ## Description

 - chrisgram v0.2.0 is image upload web application and social media platform allowing users to upload, share and like photos.
-- Now containerized with Docker Compose & CapRover (PaaS)
+- Now containerized with Docker Compose
+- To be deployed to CapRover (PaaS)

 - Front-End is hosted on http://localhost:3000
 - Back-End is hosted on http://localhost:5000